7 Best Genesys Alternatives For 2026 To Boost Sales

 Pricing

-Five9 pricing starts at $119 per seat monthly for digital channels and $159 for all channels with AI features.
-Advanced plans require contacting sales for a custom quote.
+Five9 pricing is structured across five bundles.
+Digital starts at $119 per seat monthly, Core is $159 per seat monthly for all channels with AI Essentials, and Plus, Pro, and Enterprise require contacting sales for a custom quote.

 Summary insight